 China: China has one of the lowest ratings in the world for internet freedom.
 The “Great Firewall” is well documented and blocks access to untold numbers of websites for many different reasons including gambling.
 Many betting websites are inaccessible from within China.

 Cuba: Internet censorship is widespread and all gambling is banned in Cuba.
 Many websites are blocked and this likely includes online gambling.
-Although there is no word that gambling is specifically targeted, the internet is prone to heavy surveillance where even the wrong e-mail can get you in trouble and access cut off.
+Although there is no word that gambling is specifically targeted, the internet is prone to heavy surveillance where even the wrong e-mail can get you in trouble.

 Denmark: Denmark opened its online gaming industry to international competition in 2012 and most major betting sites are now authorized to offer their services to residents.
 Older news reports from that time report a small blacklist of unauthorized gambling sites that internet service providers are required to block.

-Estonia: Estonia is mostly free of internet censorship with one major exception for gambling.
-The latest Estonian gambling laws require internet service providers to block access to unlicensed betting sites.
+Estonia: The latest Estonian gambling laws require internet service providers to block access to unlicensed betting sites.
 At last count, the blacklist consisted of more than a thousand restricted gambling websites.

 Greece: Greece has become increasingly comfortable with internet censorship.
 The government now maintains a blacklist of gambling websites that local internet service providers are obligated to block.

-Hungary: Hungary does actively block access to unlicensed gambling websites.
+Hungary: Hungary actively blocks access to unlicensed gambling websites.
 FreedomHouse.org found 63 betting websites blocked as of March 2016.
 Licensed gambling websites are free to take wagers online, but unlicensed operators are subject to internet censorship.

 Indonesia: The Ministry of Communications and IT implements a censorship program that includes blocking access to gambling content, adult content, and other forms of “negative” content.
 Additionally, all forms of gambling are outlawed in Indonesia and penalties can be applied to individuals.
 The government also has the authority to conduct digital surveillance in order to catch individuals breaking the law.